 - Sponsoring an individual to set up his/her own business for the purpose of selling products or services and/or recruiting other individuals to set up their own business.

 - Requiring an initial investment from this individual, with the organization itself serving as an umbrella or parent corporation.
 The initial investment may be direct payment of a fixed fee, payment to attend an orientation or training session, and/or purchase of a starter kit.

 - Compensation in the form of straight commission, fees from others under their sponsorship in the organization, and/or a percentage of sales generated by others.

 Commission-based positions policies

-Positions solely commission-based will not be endorsed or promoted by Roosevelt University, and will not be posted on Career Central.
-For other commission-based positions, Roosevelt University will request the following information be submitted for review, prior to posting on Career Central or use of Roosevelt University’s Office of Career Development services/events:
+Positions solely commission-based will not be endorsed or promoted by Roosevelt University, and will not be posted on Handshake.
+For other commission-based positions, Roosevelt University will request the following information be submitted for review, prior to posting on Handshake or use of Roosevelt University’s Office of Career Development services/events: